Alex9779/IKEA-Samla-Inserts/README.md

 - Print! :P

 ## Tips

+There are three main goals:
+1. nice finish of the bottom layers
+2. stiff walls
+3. wall layer adhesion

 The initial values for bottom and wall thickness are base on my settings for a 0.4mm nozzle with a 0.3mm layer height.

 I do 3 bottom layers.